 The crime of assault is defined by California Penal Code section 240, and provides that an assault is committed when a person makes an unlawful attempt to commit a violent injury on another person, coupled with a present ability to inflict that injury.

 There are two basic elements to the crime of assault.
 The first is an unlawful attempt.
 This generally requires some type of physical action, not merely a spoken threat of violence.
 The second is a present ability to inflict a violent injury on another person.
 For example, an unarmed, frail, elderly person attacking a professional bodybuilder in their prime, would generally not be considered as having a present ability to inflict a violent injury.
-In that case, the former may be capable of inflicting a violent injury on themselves, but on the latter.
+In that case, the former may be capable of inflicting a violent injury on themselves, but not on the latter.

-Note that the crime of assault does not involve actually causing injury to another person, the crime is committed when the attempt is made, whether or not it succeeds.
+Note that the crime of assault does not require actually causing injury to another person, the crime is committed when the attempt is made, whether or not it succeeds.
 Should an assault result in an injury to another person, then a battery has been committed.
 Battery is a separate crime, which carries its own penalties.

 How Does Assault With a Deadly Weapon Differ From Assault: